What’s With Red Meat?

 White meat, which contains less myoglobin (a red protein which binds to iron and stores oxygen in the blood), turns a lighter colour as you cook it.
 The most well-known examples of white meat are poultry and fish.

 Four groups determine the classification of meats as white or red: the USDA, gastronomists, chefs, and nutritionists.
-It’s not surprising that these groups don’t always agree whether a chunk of meat fits into the red or white category.
+It’s not surprising that these groups don’t always agree whether a type of meat fits into the red or white category.
 That’s why some meats – like pork, veal, duck, goose, rabbit, tuna, and salmon – are known as “pink.”

 Is Red Meat Bad For You?